dudeNumber4/database-migration/README.md

   * Database compare: UpdateProject.scmp
   * Assumes directories "Scripts" and their 2 subdirectories exist.
   * DatabaseState.dacpac: A file that maintains the current database state.
-* Service: A C# project that processes the scripts.
+* DatabaseMigrator: A C# project that processes the scripts.
   * DatabaseMigrator.cs: entry point.
   * DatabaseMigrationScripts.resources: A resource file that contains the scripts that originated in the database project.
+* Service: A sample service that utilizes DatabaseMigrator

 ### Dependencies
-1. sqlpackage.exe: Data Tools must be installed.
+1. sqlpackage.exe: Sql Server Data Tools must be installed.
 2. Visual Studio: The powershell scripts will only work from VS package manager console (see the scripts for details).
 3. Sql Server.
 DatabaseMigrator.cs (in Service) assumes Sql Server, but could probably be easily modified.